filefoxper/airma/packages/@airma/react-effect/README.md

 parameters:

 * callback - a callback returns a promise, or a effect model.
-When it is a `effect model`, the query result will be shared out to any place in a EffectProvider.
+When it is a `effect model`, the query result will be shared out to any place in a ClientProvider.
 * config - it is optional.
 It can be an tuple array as parameters for callback.
 It can be a config object to set features of this mutation.

 config:

 * variables - you can set an array as parameters for query, when the elements change, the mutation callback runs.
 * strategy - you can set a strategy function or a strategy array to make query callback running with the strategy you want, for example: `debounce`, `once`.
 If it is an array, the query follows running order from outside to inside.
-* exact - a boolean value, for ignore the affect from a global `EffectConfigProvider` config.
+* exact - a boolean value, for ignore the affect from a global `ClientConfigProvider` config.

 returns: